microsoft/live-share/docs/quickstart/share.md

 ### 5. Start a collaboration session

-Open a folder, project, or solution, and simply click "Share" within your tool and an invite link will be automatically copied to your clipboard.
+Next, simply click "Share" within your tool and an invite link will be automatically copied to your clipboard.

 <table style="border: none;">
 <tr style="border: none;">